Jonas-johansen/cisco_parser_api/examples/DoCommand.md

 The do command only has one endpoint:
 - /do_command

-The Do Command can only connect to 1 device per request, it can do multiple commands however.
+The Do Command can only connect to 1 device per request, it can do multiple commands.
 If you need to connect to multiple devices at the same time check the DoDeviceCommand